-After being taken to the closest trauma center — UPMC Hamot — Sean had a six-hour procedure to surgically implant a cage inside his neck to stabilize his spine.
+After being taken to the closest trauma center — UPMC Hamot — Sean had six-hour surgery.
+Surgeons implanted a cage inside his neck to stabilize his spine.

-“I was told that I would probably not walk again, but at the UPMC Rehabilitation Institute, I was able to work on strengthening my neck, arms, shoulders, and core,” Sean says.
-“I was having a lot of pain in my shoulders, and they attacked it very well.”
+“People told me that I would probably not walk again.
+But at the UPMC Rehabilitation Institute, I was able to work on strengthening my neck, arms, shoulders, and core.
+I was having a lot of pain in my shoulders, and they attacked it very well.”

-Sean uses a sip-n-puff power wheelchair, controlled by air pressure from inhaling and exhaling, to get around.
+Sean uses a sip-n-puff power wheelchair — controlled by air pressure from inhaling and exhaling — to get around.
 He also is seeing increased mobility in his arms.

 “The UPMC Rehabilitation Institute was where I needed to be at that time to get back some movement.
 The therapy team did a wonderful job.
-I’m glad we chose UPMC Mercy.”
+I’m glad we chose UPMC Mercy,” he says.

 To find out more about our services, contact the UPMC Rehabilitation